 It may be time to study sleep-deprivation in the workplace, particularly in the construction industry.
 The accident rate nationwide and in New York City is high, with thousands of construction workers injured or killed every year.

-The U.S. Occupational and Safety and Health Administration (OSHA) reports that more than 20 percent of all accidental deaths in the workplace are in the construction industry.
-Falls account for nearly 40 percent of all construction accidents.
+The U.S. Occupational and Safety and Health Administration (OSHA) reports 21.1% percent of all accidental deaths in the workplace are in the construction industry.
+Falls account for 33.5 percent of all construction accidents.
 The rest of the accidents are caused by workers being hit by a falling object, being electrocuted, or getting caught in-between objects.
 OSHA refers to these as “the fatal four.”

 In New York City, the need for construction workers is booming.
 In May 2019, the New York State Comptroller’s Office reported the city’s five boroughs, along with Long Island, northern New Jersey, and the Lower Hudson Valley accounted for 5.1% construction jobs in the nation in 2018.
 Sadly, every day many of these construction workers are injured or killed on the job.
-They are asked to climb ladders, work in cold weather, and scaffolding.
+They are asked to climb ladders, work in cold weather, and on scaffolding.
 They walk out on beams and crawl across roofs.
 They work with power tools, from simple hammers to the complex, dangerous equipment.
 They have to make quick decisions.
 There is evidence that sleep deprivation contributes to a greater risk of workplace injuries and construction site accidents.

 According to OSHA, a normal work shift is generally considered to be a work period of no more than eight consecutive hours during the day, five days a week with at least an eight-hour rest, with any shift that incorporates more continuous hours, requires more consecutive days of work or requires work during the evening being considered extended or unusual.